-The Audit & Supervisory Board Members hold regular meetings with MC's Independent Auditors and Internal Audit Department as the Audit & Supervisory Board.
-In addition, Audit & Supervisory Board Members visit main offices in Japan and overseas to conduct audits and actively engage in dialogue with the Chairman of the Board, the President and CEO and other corporate officers (Directors and Executive Officers) as part of their efforts to accurately grasp the current state of management execution.
-The full-time Audit & Supervisory Board Members actively gather information by attending important in-house meetings aside from Board of Directors meetings and holding discussions with internal departments and through open channels of communication with people in the company.
+The Audit & Supervisory Board Members hold regular meetings with Moreover, the Audit & Supervisory Board creates opportunities to MC's Independent Auditors and Internal Audit Department as the Audit hold regular discussions with respected individuals from outside MC.
+The knowledge gained and external perspectives are put to good use & Supervisory Board.
+In addition, Audit & Supervisory Board Members visit main offices in Japan and overseas to conduct audits and actively in audit activities. engage in dialogue with the Chairman of the Board, the President and Through these activities, the Audit & Supervisory Board and its Members audit Directors' decision-making process and their perfor-CEO and other corporate officers (Directors and Executive Officers) as part of their efforts to accurately grasp the current state of managemance of duties.
+By requesting improvements and providing advice ment execution.
+The full-time Audit & Supervisory Board Members proactively and constructively, the Audit & Supervisory Board seeks to actively gather information by attending important in-house meetings ensure MC's healthy, sustained growth and contributes to the estabaside from Board of Directors meetings and holding discussions with lishment of a corporate governance system that earns society's trust. internal departments and through open channels of communication with people in the company.